vtortola/WebSocketListener/README.md

 ```

 #### Set up
-Setting up a server and start listening for clients is very similar than a `TcpListener`:
+Setting up a server and start listening for clients is very similar to a `TcpListener`:

 ```cs
    var local = new IPEndPoint(IPAddress.Any, 8006);